 What are the major causes of problems?

 Generally, all issues will lead back to a damaged component in the boiler itself.
 There could be problems with the pipes and radiators too.
-Common issues include:
+Common issues include those such as:

 - No heat or hot water – The cause could be a loss of pressure, a damaged thermostat, or a broken diaphragm.
 There might be a damaged motorised valve, or even low water levels.

 - Leaking – Leaks can occur in different places.
 When the pressure is set too high it can cause seals to leak.
 If it is the pump the component may be worn.

 - Lost pressure – A water leak or low level can lower the pressure.
 Failing to bleed the radiators and a broken relief valve can also cause it.

 - Strange noises – Air can cause a number of different noises in the system.
 Pressure problems could also lead to kettling.
 If a pump in an older system is about to fail it can lead to banging sounds.

 - The pilot light is out – A draught, broken thermocouple, build-up of carbon, or lost gas supply can cause this.

 - Thermostat issues – Over time a thermostat may become less accurate or not turn on or off at the right times.
 This could be due to the property being warmer than expected or because the device is old and damaged.